-The Bachelor of Commerce graduate says prior to attending university he had never met anyone involved in politics, let alone a member of the Labor Party.
+The Bachelor of Communications and Arts graduate says prior to attending university he had never met anyone involved in politics, let alone a member of the Labor Party.

 “I wasn’t from a political family, so discovering politics and Paul Keating was a real epiphany,” Dr Chalmers, Australia’s 41st Treasurer, said.